Ready to try out the SeaWorld Orlando All-Day Dining deal?

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.

-For about $40, every hour for one whole day, you can have one entrée, one side OR dessert, and one beverage at the majority of the park’s eateries.
+For about $50, every ninety minutes for one whole day, you can have one entrée, one side OR dessert, and one beverage at the majority of the park’s eateries.

 It sounds a little cray, we know, but let’s break it down for you like this.
 Normally, ONE entrée, side/dessert, and beverage would cost you around $25 at SeaWorld Orlando…